koffermann/CS210/README.md

 <br>
 <br>
 <b> 2.
 What did you do particularly well? </b>
-<br><i> I believe what I did well was build a program that took advantage of Python's strength in handling data.
-It was a rough ride trying to connect Python and Visual Basic during this course, but finally getting them to work together and then backing off of the things I learned in C++ a little to really take advantage of this newly established connection between the programs was something I not only accomplished, but something I ended up becoming really proud of in the end. </i>
+<br> I believe what I did well was build a program that took advantage of Python's strength in handling data.
+It was a rough ride trying to connect Python and Visual Basic during this course, but finally getting them to work together and then backing off of the things I learned in C++ a little to really take advantage of this newly established connection between the programs was something I not only accomplished, but something I ended up becoming really proud of in the end.
 <br>
 <br>
 <b> 3.
 Where could you enhance your code?
 How would these improvements make your code more efficient, secure, and so on? </b>
-<br><i> If I could enhance my code, I would take my professor's feedback and improve the program's formatting.
-Putting more care into the layout of the menu would make navigation easier for the users.</i>
+<br> If I could enhance my code, I would take my professor's feedback and improve the program's formatting.
+Putting more care into the layout of the menu would make navigation easier for the users.
 <br>

 <b> 4.
 Which pieces of the code did you find most challenging to write, and how did you overcome this?
 What tools or resources are you adding to your support network? </b>
-<br><i> I believe </i>
+<br> I believe
 <br>

-# What skills from this project will be particularly transferable to other projects or course work?
+<b> 5.
+What skills from this project will be particularly transferable to other projects or course work? </b>
-<b> 2.
-What did you do particularly well? </b>
-<br><i> I believe </i>
+<br> I believe
 <br>

-# How did you make this program maintainable, readable, and adaptable?
+<b> 6. # How did you make this program maintainable, readable, and adaptable? </b>
-<b> 2.
-What did you do particularly well? </b>
 <br><i> I believe </i>
 <br>